celo-org/celo-monorepo/packages/docs/command-line-interface/account.md

   --mnemonicPath=mnemonicPath
       Instead of generating a new mnemonic (seed phrase), use the user-supplied mnemonic instead.
-Path to a file that contains all the mnemonic words separate by a space (example: "word1 word2 word3 ... word24").
+Path to a file that contains all the mnemonic words separated by a space (example: "word1 word2 word3 ... word24").
 If the words are a language other than English, the --language flag must be used.
-Only bip39 mnemonics are supported
+Only BIP39 mnemonics are supported

-  --passwordPath=passwordPath
+  --passphrasePath=passphrasePath
-      Path to a file that contains the password to generate the keys
+      Path to a file that contains the BIP39 passphrase to combine with the mnemonic specified using the mnemonicPath flag and the index specified using the indexAddress flag.
+Every passphrase generates a different private key and wallet address.

 EXAMPLES
   new
-  new --passwordPath myFolder/my_password_file
+  new --passphrasePath myFolder/my_passphrase_file
   new --language spanish
-  new --passwordPath some_folder/my_password_file --language japanese --indexAddress 5 new --passwordPath some_folder/my_password_file --mnemonicPath some_folder/my_mnemonic_file --indexAddress 5
+  new --passphrasePath some_folder/my_passphrase_file --language japanese --indexAddress 5 new --passphrasePath some_folder/my_passphrase_file --mnemonicPath some_folder/my_mnemonic_file --indexAddress 5
 ```

 _See code: [packages/cli/src/commands/account/new.ts](https://github.com/celo-org/celo-monorepo/tree/master/packages/cli/src/commands/account/new.ts)_